arthirm/ember-cli-bundlesize/README.md

   * `gzip` (default)
   * `brotli`: compress files using Brotli
   * `none`: do not compress files at all

+Likewise we have either include or exclude filters to include/exclude the regex patterns that match the top level `app` in a bundle.

 To override the location of the config path you can pass: `config-path="<PATH TO CONFIG>"`